dmort27/panphon/README.md

 ## Data Files

 This package also includes one data file.
-The most important of these is ipa_table.csv, a CSV table of IPA characters with definitions in terms of phonological features.
+The most important of these is ipa_bases.csv, a CSV table of IPA characters with definitions in terms of phonological features.

-### IPA Character Database: ipa_table.csv
+### IPA Character Database: ipa_bases.csv

 The IPA Character Table is a CSV file in which the first column contains an IPA segment and each subsequent column contains a phonological feature, coded as +, -, or 0.
 The features are as follows: